Processors

 Chunks: B-NP B-VP B-NP B-PP B-NP I-NP I-NP I-NP O

-Named entities: O O CITY O DATE DATE DATE DATE O
+Named entities: O O B-LOC O B-DATE I-DATE I-DATE I-DATE O

 Syntactic dependencies: